brave/browser-laptop/docs/telemetry.md

 ## Setup

+Quick setup: To record telemetry without sending to the collector, start browser with the `TELEMETRY_DEBUG` environment variables set to `1`.

+`TELEMETRY_DEBUG=1 npm start`

-The following environment variables must be set for the telemetry system to be enabled:
+The following environment variables must be set for the complete telemetry system to be enabled:

 1. TELEMETRY_URL - url to [vault-collector](https://github.com/brave/vault-collector) endpoint
 2. TELEMETRY_MACHINE - string identifier of the machine (i.e. MacBookPro)